Central Fire Station

 794 Franklin Street

-Our Ashdod Fire Station was completed and opened in April 2000 to serve the residents of the north and west parts of Duxbury.
-There is an Engine, a forest fire truck, a dive rescue truck, and a boat stationed in the fire station, and there are two Duxbury Firefighter/EMTs stationed at this station.
-The opening of this has helped to improve our response time to emergencies to this part of Duxbury.
+The Ashdod Fire Station was completed and opened in 2000 to serve the residents of the north and west parts of Duxbury.
+There is an engine, a forest fire truck, and a dive rescue truck stationed here.
+There are two firefighters stationed in Ashdod.
+The staffing of the station has helped to improve our response time to emergencies to this part of Duxbury.

 The Apparatus Annex is located at the rear of Central Fire Station.
 It houses three of our antique pieces of fire apparatus: Our 1928 American LaFrance pumper, our 1905 Hand Tub, and an old hose reel.

-This building was built by our Firefighters several years ago at no cost to our taxpayers.
+This building was built by our firefighters at no cost to our taxpayers.
 The construction materials were purchased through donations and a benefit dance.
-Firefighters then built the facility during off-duty time and turned over the keys to Town officials at our First Annual Open House in 1990.
+Firefighters then built the facility during off-duty time and turned over the keys to town officials at our first annual open house in 1990.